Wednesday, December 24, 2014

 This film, about a music teacher, expands a time span of 30 years.
 Richard Dreyfuss plays Glenn Holland, an aspiring composer, who takes a job as a high school music teacher to make ends meet while he writes his composition in his spare time.
 He teaches at John F. Kennedy high school in Portland, Oregon.
 Okay, follow along with me here for a second: the first class he teaches is the class of '63, which means that he started in the autumn of 1962...JFK didn't die until November 1963 so they kind of jumped the gun on that!
 And I suppose they could have named the school after him while he was in office, but does that ever happen?
 I'm certainly not aware of any Barack Obama High School that may be lurking out there!
 And even if they did, the school would have to have been brand new since Kennedy began his Presidency in 1960.
 All I'm saying is that they should have chosen another president to name their fictional school after.
 The timeline just didn't match.

 He is not thrilled about being a teacher and is exasperated with his students because they fail the tests and are horrible at playing their instruments.
 His teaching method is just to have the students read the text book and give them a quiz at the end of each lesson, but soon realizes that's not working for them.
 He starts playing records for them and tells them that rock and roll music and classical music aren't so different from each other and plays cords from famous songs of both genres on the piano.
-His wife, Iris (Glenne Headly) tells him to hang in there for four years and then they'll access their situation to see if he can work on his compositions full time so he can become rich and famous, except it doesn't exactly happen like that.
+His wife, Iris (Glenne Headly) tells him to hang in there for four years and then they'll assess their situation to see if he can work on his compositions full time so he can become rich and famous, except it doesn't exactly happen like that.

 Iris becomes pregnant and gives birth to their son, Cole (his full name is Coltrane as he's named after John Coltrane and he's lucky they could shorten it to Cole because Coltrane is a horrible first name!) who is deaf.
 It's not until he's well into his first year that they don't notice there's something off about him when they're at a parade where a loud siren goes off and everyone is covering their ears and babies are crying, but young Cole remains oblivious in his stroller, asleep.
 Unless Cole became deaf right that second, I'm a little confused.
 Didn't they notice there was something wrong with his hearing within the first week of his life?
 Even though babies can't communicate, they usually look at you if you're talking to them.
 My cat looks at me when I make a noise!
 They take Cole to a specialist who tells them not to use hand gestures with him.
 Obviously this was a time when sign language was uncouth and that specialist was an idiot because Iris finds it very difficult and frustrating to try to communicate with Cole while her husband spends most of his time busy with his work and students.